yusakman/shared-wallet/README.md

 ```

 ## Configuration

+### Ganache CLI

+If you are using Ganache CLI, you need this configuration:

 1. In order to connect with the Ethereum network, you will need to configure MetaMask
 2. Log into the `ganache-cli` test accounts in MetaMask, using the 12-word phrase printed earlier.